sueszli/osue/exams/2022/exam 2/exam report summary.md

 - How do POSIX semaphores work? (create, open, close, wait, post, unlink, ...)
 - Understand static C code and determine the output of a function with nested loops.
 - How is the development of unix kernel libraries different from the development of user space libraries? (you can't access extrenal libraries in the kernel)
+- What things are considered a file in unix?
+- What are unix drivers for? (hardware)

 <br><br><br>